 Each officer holds office until the meeting appoints a successor, or until he resigns.
 The range of titles and duties allocated to the meeting officers is diverse: president, vice-president, secretary of the meeting and scrutineer.
-It is the declaration of co-ownership, in the chapter By-laws of an immovable that provides the rules to be followed.
+It is the declaration of co-ownership that provides the rules to be followed.

 The president of the meeting